Protect Our Produce

 - I had an idea that didn’t work.
 It was…

-- Have each pupil choose the brick that they feel best represents their performance, referring to the success criteria you defined as a group during the Engage phase of the lesson.
+- Have each student choose the brick that they feel best represents their performance, referring to the success criteria you defined as a group during the Engage phase of the lesson.

 - Yellow: I think I've accomplished the goals of the challenge.